The Best Organic Baby Formulas (2020 Guide)This post may contain affiliate links. Please read my disclosure.

 Keep in mind: The only reason I have listed this as second best is the fact that its container is harder to dispense from than HiPP Dutch’s is (foil bags vs. an airtight can).

-Keep in mind: Like Lebenswert (which appears just a few spots down), this formula has no DHA, ARA, prebiotics or probiotics, so you will have to supplement if you choose this for your baby.
+Keep in mind: Like Lebenswert (which appears just a few spots down), this formula has no ARA or probiotics, so you will have to supplement if you choose this for your baby.

-Why I love it: Kendamil, like Loulouka, uses whole milk instead of skimmed milk, and also does not contain soy oil or palm oil.
+Why I love it: Kendamil is the only formula that uses whole milk instead of skimmed milk, and also does not contain soy oil or palm oil.
 Kendamil’s cows graze on pasture and are grass fed, they use coconut oil as one of their main fatty acids, and their formula contains non-hexane extracted DHA, ARA and Prebiotics.

 Keep in mind: This formula does not contain probiotics, so you may have to supplement if you choose this for your baby.